-Hulk Speak: The team-ups of Tarzan (Kevin Nealon), Tonto (Jon Lovitz), and Frankenstein's monster (Phil Hartman) had great fun with this.
+Hulk Speak: The team-ups of Tarzan (Kevin Nealon), Tonto (Jon Lovitz), and Frankenstein's monster (Phil Hartman)!
 One sketch revealed the monster had a completely articulate Evil Twin played by Mel Gibson.

-Hypothetical Fight Debate: In the recurring sketch "The Superfans", the guys sit around discussing who would win things, with the answer always being "Da Bears!"
+Hypothetical Fight Debate: In the recurring sketch "Bill Swerski's Superfans", the Chicago natives sit around discussing who would win things, with the answer always being "Da Bears!"
 (Or if it's basketball, "Da Bulls!")
 Or complete non-sequiturs like Mike Ditka vs. a hurricane.